s3782953/TicTacToe/README.md

 # TicTacToe

-A simple TicTacToe where a player can go up against a computer with the attempted difficulty setting installed
+A simple TicTacToe where a player can go up against a player, can also play up against a programmed artificial intelligent computer to go up against a player.
+Have the ability to change difficulty of the computer and also the power to resize the board.

 ### Links: